 What I Read is a weekly selection of readings.
 Their choice is subjective.
 It’s usually about something that interests or surprises me.
 Something I did not know.
 Something I found relevant to my work.
 What I Read started as an email sent to a small group of UNICEF colleagues with whom I enjoyed debating about development and international cooperation issues.
 All views expressed here are mine and do not reflect those of the organization I am affiliated with.
 What I Read is about what others write so if I do not appropriately quote or give credits, let me know.

-Katell Le Goulven is a senior international development professional with 18 years of experience at the interface between research and decision-making, advising senior executives to design policies and global governance.
-She leads UNICEF’s Policy Planning which she founded to analyze global trends and emerging issues and inform UNICEF’s strategic positioning to best service children in a rapidly changing word.
-Previously, she led UNICEF’s engagement with International Financial Institutions.
-Before that, she held senior positions with high-level commissions on the data revolution, global sustainability, climate change and development, and global public goods.
-She led research, drafted policy papers, and advised Ministers and Presidents chairing these commissions.
-She co-drafted several global reports and books.
-She holds a PhD in agricultural economics and started her career in Vietnam analyzing the efficiency of post-liberalization markets.
-She lives in New York with her husband and three children.
+Katell Le Goulven is a senior sustainable development professional with more than 20 years of experience at the interface between research and decision-making, advising senior executives to design policies and global governance.
+She is the founding Executive Director of INSEAD’s Hoffmann Global Institute on Business and Society integrating sustainability across INSEAD to transform business education.
+Previously with UNICEF, she founded a Policy Planning unit to analyze global trends and emerging issues and inform UNICEF’s strategic positioning, and led UNICEF’s corporate engagement with International Financial Institutions.
+She has held senior positions with high-level commissions that defined the policy implications of the data revolution, climate change, and global public goods for the development agenda.
+She has 19 years of professional experience at the interface of research and decision-making designing policies and strategies, and advising senior executives in international organizations and governments.
+She holds a PhD in agricultural economics, a Msc. in tropical agronomy, and an engineering degree.
+She lives in Fontainebleau, France with her husband and three children.